ckottke/ncfthesis/README.md

 ## Getting started

 Make sure the `ncfthesis.cls` is in your directory alongside your source file.
 To use this class for your document, your source file should begin with `\documentclass{ncfthesis}`.
 A template file (and bibliography) are provided for reference.
-The class file is based on the `report` class, with chapters as the highest organizational unit, followed by sections, subsections, etc. (
+The class file is based on the `report` class, with `chapter`s as the highest organizational unit, followed by `section`s, `subsection`s, etc. (Technically `part`s are available above chapters, but are rarely used.)

 ## Minimal example
 ```latex